hyperweb-io/schema-typescript/README.md

-# schema-type
+# schema-typescript

-Welcome to _schema-type_!
+Welcome to _schema-typescript_!
 This project provides robust tools for handling JSON schemas and converting them to TypeScript interfaces with ease and efficiency.

 ## Features